david-pugh-gcell/GCellNotificationFW_iOS/README.md

 beaconManager.startScanningForBeacons()
 ```

-The app will chack permissions and settings, load up the beacos data, autoconfigure beacon regions and start scanning.
+The app will chack permissions and settings, load up the beacons data, autoconfigure beacon regions and start scanning.
 It will return triggered actions and any error feedback messages through the GCBeaconManagerDelegate protocol.

 ```Swift
  //You can either react to the list of beacons that are in the notification list and in range, or just the list of actions associated with those beacons